Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 - Floor cracks are opened with a diamond cutting wheel, filled with a polyurea joint filler, and then the excess filler is ground down.

-- The decorative Floortex™ flakes that correspond to the chosen base coat colour are extensively spread on the floor.
+- The decorative Floortex™ flakes that correspond to the chosen base coat color are extensively spread on the floor.
 After a short curing period, the floor is then scraped with a tool to leave a smooth surface.

 - A top coat is thoroughly applied with a squeegee and then back rolled to produce a thick, even, and consistent finish.